2020–21 Tampa Bay Lightning season: October

 On October 7, 2020, the Lightning re-signed forwards Mitchell Stephens and Gemel Smith to contract extensions.
 Stepehens was signed to a two-year extension after being part of the 2020 Stanley Cup championship roster.
-Smith signed a one-year deal after appearing in 3 regular season games for the Lightning and spending the majority of the season with the Syracuse Crunch.
+Smith signed a one-year deal after appearing in three regular season games for the Lightning and spending the majority of the season with the Lightning's American Hockey League (AHL) affiliate, the Syracuse Crunch.

-At the 2020 NHL Entry Draft the Lightning selected Jack Finley, Gage Goncalves, Maxim Groshev, Jack Thompson, Eamon Powell, Jaydon Dureau, Nick Capone, Amir Miftakhov and Declan McDonnell.

-Later in the evening the Lightning announced that it had issued qualifying offers to Anthony Cirelli, Erik Cernak, Ross Colton, Mathieu Joseph, Dominik Masin, Mikhail Sergachev, Ben Thomas and Alex Volkov.
+At the 2020 NHL entry draft, the Lightning selected Jack Finley, Gage Goncalves, Maxim Groshev, Jack Thompson, Eamon Powell, Jaydon Dureau, Nick Capone, Amir Miftakhov and Declan McDonnell.
+Later in the evening, the Lightning announced that it had issued qualifying offers to Anthony Cirelli, Erik Cernak, Ross Colton, Mathieu Joseph, Dominik Masin, Mikhail Sergachev, Ben Thomas and Alex Volkov.
 The team did not issue qualifying offers to Devante Stephens, Carter Verhaeghe and Dennis Yan.

 On October 9, 2020, the Lightning placed Tyler Johnson on waivers after being unable to trade him prior to free agency.
-Johnson has a $5 million cap hit with 4-years remaining on his current contract with the Lightning.
+Johnson has a $5 million cap hit with four years remaining on his current contract with the Lightning.
 Johnson cleared waivers the following day after going unclaimed by another team.

-That same day the Lightning announced that it had signed forward Patrick Maroon to a two-year contract extension.
-Maroon skated in all of the Lightning's playoff games on their way to winning their second Stanley Cup in Franchise history.
+That same day, the Lightning announced that it had signed forward Patrick Maroon to a two-year contract extension.
+Maroon skated in all of the Lightning's playoff games on their way to winning their second Stanley Cup in franchise history.